 Pirooz is a PhD student in Media and Communication at The European Graduate School.
 His dissertation is on Digital Media and New Hybrids within Contemporary Iranian Cinema.
 His instructors include Terrence Mallick, Wim Wenders, Mike Figgis, and Barbara Hammer.

-Coinciding with his professional work in film and television, exhibitions, and musical and theatrical performances, Pirooz has continued to teach screenwriting, cinema studies, creative writing, acting, and film production courses to a diverse array of students around the globe, including UCLA Extension, The American Musical and Dramatic Academy, Yonsei University, Compton Community College, Baker College, and Naropa University.
-He is currently an Assistant Professor of Cinema Studies and Video Production at Monroe Community College.
+Coinciding with his professional work in film and television, exhibitions, and musical and theatrical performances, Pirooz has continued to teach screenwriting, cinema studies, creative writing, acting, and film production courses to a diverse array of students around the globe, including UCLA Extension, The American Musical and Dramatic Academy, Yonsei University, Monroe Community College, Compton Community College, and Naropa University.